CMSgov/bluebutton-site-static/_pages/production-access-user-guide.md

 4. **Apply for production access and demo your application.**
   * When you are ready to apply for production approval for your application, send an email to [BlueButtonAPI@cms.hhs.gov](mailto:BlueButtonAPI@cms.hhs.gov).
 We'll respond with a form requesting basic information about your organization and application, then follow up to schedule your demo.
   * After your demo, and once any concerns with your application, privacy policy, and terms of service have been met, we will schedule the handoff of production credentials.
-  * Please read about the [production access request and demo](#production-access-request-and-demo) for complete information on applying and scheduling your demo.
+  * Please read about our [production access request and demo](#production-access-request-and-demo) process for complete information on applying and scheduling your demo.

 ---